AO-StreetArt/CLyman/docs/pages/Events_API.rst

 Event Input
 -----------

-The event is a JSON message, which can take one of two formats but always includes the field "msg_type".
+The event is a JSON message, which can take one of several formats but always includes the field "msg_type".
 The first format is an Object Overwrite, which follows the same JSON-schema as the :ref:`Object Update HTTP API <object_api>`.
 The second format is a Property Overwrite, which follows the same JSON-schema as